esphome/esphome-docs/components/sensor/modbus_controller.rst

 =============

 .. seo::
-    :description: Instructions for setting up a modebus_controller device sensor.
+    :description: Instructions for setting up a modbus_controller device sensor.
     :image: modbus.png

 The ``modbus_controller`` sensor platform creates a sensor from a modbus_controller component